tembo-io/website/docusaurus/docs/tembo-stacks/datawarehouse.md

 # Tembo DataWarehouse

-Tembo's DataWarehouse is tuned and configured for datawarehouse workloads.
+Tembo's DataWarehouse is tuned and configured for data warehouse workloads.
 Extract, Transform and Load data from external sources using extensions.
 Build centralize datastore for analytical and tactical queries.

 ## Extensions